Dolichovespula arenaria: Colony cycle

 A queen initiates a colony in the spring by choosing a site and building a small paper nest where it lays its eggs.
 Then, the eggs hatch from the brood cell and the queen feeds the larvae.
 These larvae eventually become workers and the colony continues to grow and peaks in the summer.
 The workers are morphologically distinct from the queen.
 The single queen heads the annual nests by producing workers In the Dolichovespula genus, male (drone) production by workers is common and there exists high worker relatedness due to low effective paternity within nests.
 In general, these colonies flourish for roughly a year before they dwindle as the winter sets in.

 Interaction with other species

 Predators

 Because yellow hornets generally locate their nests high in trees, their primary predators are fairly limited to birds and occasionally other wasps.
 Also, many mammals take the opportunity to go after an ill-placed nest to eat the nutrient-rich larvae.
-These would include skunks, possums, raccoons, and bears.
+These would include skunks, opossums, raccoons, and bears.